atlasorion/delta-demo2/README.md

 # delta-demo2
-this Demo is for git &amp; GitHub class
+this Demo is for git &amp; GitHub class.